 My start was as simple as it comes … I just needed a place to live.

-Sounds like opportunity to me!
+Sounded like an opportunity to me!

 - Priced Under Market

-- For me, this meant looking at short sales, foreclosures, and houses that needed a little updating.
+- For me, this meant looking at short sales, foreclosures and houses that needed a little updating.
 I knew the savings would help ensure I was generating wealth with the purchase.

 - Solid Rental Income